GR Supra (2019-)

 Your car must meet the legal requirements for exhaust emissions to pass its MOT test.
 These depend on the age of your car and the type of fuel you use.

 You can’t check this yourself, but if there’s lots of smoke of any colour coming from the tailpipe, it’s more likely there’s a fault.
-You will also fail with a diesel car that has a diesel particulate filter (DPF) if this has been tampered with.
+You will also fail with a diesel car that has a diesel particulate filter (DPF) that has been tampered with.

 Check that the fuel tank and all visible components, such as hoses and pipes, are secure and free of leaks.
 The fuel cap should fasten tightly and be undamaged – a split seal could be enough to make your car fail its MOT.